gem-pasteur/Integron_Finder/doc/source/installation.rst

    - Biopython 1.63
    - Matplotlib 1.4.3

-In addition, IntegronFinder have external dependencies which have to be installed prior the use of the program.
+In addition, IntegronFinder has external dependencies which have to be installed prior the use of the program.

 - `HMMER 3.1b1`_